 The cadets carry no guns or pepper spray.
-They are supplied with Narcan, the nasal

-"We're striving for an improvement in the perception of safety." spray that can reverse an opioid overdose, and the cadets have police radios in case a situation escalates.
+They are supplied with Narcan, the nasal spray that can reverse an opioid overdose, and the cadets have police radios in case a situation escalates.

 "They are armed with their words, so they learn to communicate," Geren says.